KaiTheRedNinja/NPAmbsGuide/Notes.docc/Topics/Product Knowledge/School of Film and Media Studies.md

 - Highly regarded in industry with many notable alumni (Sonia Chew (radio personality), Anthony Chen (award winning producer))
 - State of the art facilities prep you to be future/career-ready (eg. tv production studios)
 - Internship opportunities with SPH, local radio stations, mediacorp
-- Strong focus on script-writing, so most have a minimum English requirement

 Courses:
 - Common Media Programme ⬆️